 The most important next step when you’ve recognized warning signs of domestic violence is understanding that isolation is the foundation of abusive relationships.
 Too often people witness abuse, identify warning signs and risks but end up sitting alone with this information because they think it is a private matter.
 As abusive situations escalate, so too does the isolation for everyone involved.
-The more isolation; the greater the risk of serious harm.
+The more isolation, the greater the risk of serious harm.

 Seek support and advice for yourself, and share your concerns with a person in your workplace who has been trained on domestic violence or a community agency that has expertise.
 If there is not an expert in your workplace, consider getting training yourself.
 In the meantime, seek external support and advice from experts at a women’s shelter or domestic violence helpline.

 Always remember that warning signs do not necessarily mean someone is being abused.
 Never jump to conclusions.

 Talking about domestic violence can be difficult.
 Here are some helpful things to consider when you suspect someone may be impacted by domestic violence at work but feel hesitant to address it:

 If you feel like it’s none of your business…

 …consider that an abusive relationship will only get worse as time goes on.

 ….start with expressing concern and care from the heart and focus on being a good listener.

 If you’re worried you will make things worse…